Gibberlings3/Morpheus562-s-Kitpack/README.md

 RAGE: The enraged state lasts for 1 turn.
 While enraged, a Berserker gains a bonus of +2 to his attack and damage rolls as well as to his Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 The Berserker also gains 15 temporary Hit Points which are taken away at the end of his berserk spree, possibly knocking him unconscious.

 Disadvantages:
+- Race restricted to human.
+- May not use stealth.
-- May not wear armor heavier than splint mail.
+- May not Specialize in ranged weapons.

 ### Champion of the Wild